 What to Expect: 2020-21

-This page contains information about library services and resources that will be available during the 2020-21 academic year.
-[Updated February 9, 2021]
+This page contains information about library services and resources that will be available during the summer 2021 term.
+[Updated May 28, 2021]

-All KU Libraries locations across campus are open to the public for the spring 2021 semester.
-A detailed schedule of hours for each location is available online (pdf).
+All KU Libraries locations across campus are open to the public for the summer 2021 semester.
+A detailed schedule of hours for each location is available online.

 We welcome you safely.

-As you make your way through the academic year, KU Libraries welcome you safely to our buildings.
+As you make your way through the intersession, KU Libraries welcome you safely to our buildings.

 We have modified library spaces, resources, and services this year.
 These changes were driven first and foremost by safety protocol in accordance with university recommendations.
 We are resolved to protecting the broader Jayhawk community while we strive to advance our mission – transforming lives by inspiring the discovery and creation of knowledge for the university and our global community.

-- In alignment with campus cleaning protocol, our spaces are being disinfected with greater regularity.
+- In alignment with campus protocol, our spaces are cleaned regularly.
 Supplies are available so that users can clean spaces before each use.

-Additional details about our spaces, resources, and support for advancing teaching and research needs are detailed below.
+Additional details about our spaces, resources, and support for advancing teaching and research needs are outlined below.

 You can access our computer workstations.

-Computers are available for walk-in use, though capacity has been reduced so that workstations are appropriately spaced to support social distancing.
+Computers are available for walk-in use.
 Many popular campus lab software applications are also available remotely via Virtual Lab.

 Some equipment is available for check-out.

 Laptops are available for one-week check-out.
-Headphones, calculators, markers, and voice recorders are not.
+Headphones, calculators, markers, and voice recorders are also available.

-Library users are not allowed to access or browse physical collections housed in the library stacks, but KU students, faculty, and staff may request specific items to be pulled for pick-up through our Retrieve From Shelf process.
+As of June 7, library users will be allowed to access and browse physical collections housed in the library stacks.
+In addition, KU students, faculty, and staff may request specific items to be pulled for pick-up through our Retrieve From Shelf process.

-You are welcome to enjoy beverages in our spaces, but not food.
+You are welcome to enjoy beverages and light snacks in our spaces.

 You can access library collection materials through a number of channels.
 Digital resources are readily available.
-Although library stacks are closed to browsing, you can still access items from our collections in a variety of ways:
+You can access items from our collections in a variety of ways:

 - You can request library materials through our Retrieve From Shelf process, then pick them up at a preferred library service desk.
-TripSaver will not be available this spring.
+TripSaver will not be available this summer.

 - The Document Delivery service may be used to request digital copies of journal articles and individual book chapters.